+Statistical analyses

 We calculated the percentage of reports for each conflict level as indicated by coyote behavioural responses and human perceptions (Table 2, Table 3).
 Within the conflict levels for each response variable, we calculated the percentage of reports occurring in each land cover type, during coyote seasons, during diel periods and within each category of contextual variables also including whether dogs were leashed and if the human hazed the coyote (Table S1).
 We used Spearman’s ranked correlation test to explore the relationship between coyote response to humans and the human perception of coyotes on a subset of reports in which both could be quantified (N = 559).

-We used ordinal regression to determine the spatial, temporal and contextual predictors of both indicators of human-coyote conflict with the polr function in the package MASS (Ripley et al. 2020).
-We constructed two separate sets of models with coyote response to humans (ordinal scale from 1 to 9) and human perceptions (ordinal scale from 1 to 3) as response variables in each.
-For the models of coyote response to humans we excluded all reports where the reporter was driving, as well as reports of cat depredations (except from models with vulnerable individual as the predictor) because these reports are indicative of interactions with cars and cats, respectively.
+We used ordinal regression to determine the spatial, temporal and contextual predictors for each of coyote boldness and human perception with the polr function in the package MASS (Ripley et al. 2020).